 Hey!
 That’s what Vanth had told me.
 Not fair to give me the same dodging answer!

 “Not at all.
-Last time I talked to Her Magnificence was twelve years ago.”
+I haven’t talked to Her Magnificence in the last twelve years.”
+Not nearly long enough.
 Even tiptoeing around the issue gave me a chill on the back of my neck.
-Not that Valentino had a right to make prying questions.
-I just disliked them.

 “I'm sorry.
 The Order of the Sabrewing isn’t privy to any important decisions.
 Our main functions are ceremonial.
 We rarely know more than the average person.”